 Superwoman paused for a second as there was a buzzing in her ear.
 “One sec,” she said.
 The special earpiece that she added to her mask was going off.
 She knew exactly who was getting in touch with her.

 “Superwoman, it’s me,” said the voice of Oracle in her ears.
 “Turns out the quakes were a diversion!”

 “What?”
 Superwoman said, the microphone in her mask broadcasting it back to her occasional ally.

 “Yes,” Oracle’s voice said.
 “Barbara just overheard some new details back at the ceremony.
 Turns out someone killed a Secret Service agent and took his place!
 The man’s body was just found in a Dumpster.
-The phony agent has the president and vice-president and has taken off in a black sedan!”
+The phoney agent has the President and Vice President and has taken off in a black sedan!”